-Profile - Raison d'être Combining the Art & Science of Risk to protect societies As a global independent reinsurance company, SCOR contributes to the welfare, resilience and sustainable development of society by bridging the protection gap, increasing insurance reach, helping to protect insureds against the risks they face, pushing back the frontiers of insurability and acting as a responsible investor.
+Activity Report 2021 Expert insights Lessons from the Ever Given and the long-term risks of Covid-19 Building for impact Combining the Art and Science of Risk to protect societies Creating sustainable societies Fostering a culture of volunteering National Portrait Gallery HOLD The Art & Science of Risk Profile - Raison d'être Combining the Art & Science of Risk to protect societies As a global independent reinsurance company, SCOR contributes to the welfare, resilience and sustainable development of society by bridging the protection gap, increasing insurance reach, helping to protect insureds against the risks they face, pushing back the frontiers of insurability and acting as a responsible investor.
 Through the expertise and know-how of its employees, it combines the Art and Science of Risk to offer its clients an optimum level of security and creates value for its shareholders by developing its Life & Health and Property & Casualty business lines, respecting strict corporate governance rules.
 SCOR provides its clients with a broad range of innovative reinsurance solutions and pursues an underwriting policy founded on profitability, supported by effective risk management and a prudent investment policy.
-Contents - P.06 - Editorial by Denis Kessler - P.08 "Adapting and transforming", by Laurent Rousseau - P.12 OneSCOR / Building the future together - P.14 OneSCOR / Our people, their perspectives 16 One Mission Bridging the protection gap SCOR is leveraging relationships with on-the-ground partners to bring new solutions to African smallholders and extend protection against the risks they face.
+Contents - P.06 - Editorial by Denis Kessler P.08 - "Adapting and transforming", by Laurent Rousseau

+P.12 - OneSCOR / Building the future together P.14 - OneSCOR / Our people, their perspectives One Mission Bridging the protection gap SCOR is leveraging relationships with on-the-ground partners to bring new solutions to African smallholders and extend protection against the risks they face.
-- P.18 Bridging the protection gap

-- P.22 "Sustainability is a collective journey", by Claire Le Gall-Robinson
+P.22 - "Sustainability is a collective journey", by Claire Le Gall-Robinson

-- P.24 Sustainability: A more resilient future
+P.24 - Sustainability: A more resilient future

-- P.26 Corporate Foundation for Science
+P.26 - Corporate Foundation for Science

-- P.28 Biodiversity and Risk
+P.28 - Biodiversity and Risk

-- P.30 SCOR for Good
+$\textbf{P.30} - \mathsf{SCOR}\,\mathsf{for}\,\mathsf{Good}$

-- P.34 Diversity and inclusion
+P.34 - Diversity and inclusion

-- P.36 Business model
+P.36 - Business model

-38 OneSCOR
+OneSCOR

+One Vision

 New options for breast cancer

 A team of SCOR medical experts, underwriters, actuaries, and data scientists are working together to push back the frontiers of insurability and lessen the financial burden of insurance for breast cancer survivors.

+P.44 - International presence

+P.46 - "A steady course", by Fabian Uffer

-- P.48 Emerging Risk Radar
+P.48 - Emerging Risk Radar

-- P.50 SCOR's governance
+P.50 - SCOR's governance

-- P.52 "A SCOR way of working", by Emmanuel Joffre
+P.52 - "A SCOR way of working", by Emmanuel Joffre

-- P.54 "Better performance for a better world",
+P.54 - "Better performance for a better world",

-- by Jean-Paul Conoscente and Romain Launay
+by Jean-Paul Conoscente and Romain Launay

-- P.56 Property & Casualty
+P.56 - Property & Casualty

-- P.58 "Driving health and wellness", by Frieder Knüpling and Brona Magee
+P.58 - "Driving health and wellness",

+by Frieder Knüpling and Brona Magee

-- P.60 Life & Health
+P.60 - Life & Health

-- P.62 "SCOR is changing for the better", by François de Varenne
+P.62 - "SCOR is changing for the better", by François de Varenne

+P.64 - Investments

-- P.64 Investments
+P.04 - Investments

-66 One Vision

 The Fehmarn Belt Fixed Link Project

 SCOR's expertise and years of experience in construction megaprojects bring valuable resources to high-priority projects, helping to ensure that they are brought to a successful conclusion.

-- P.74 Expert insights / Lessons from the Ever Given

-- P.76 Expert insights / Long-term risks of Covid-19
+P.74 - Expert insights / Lessons from the Ever Given P.76 - Expert insights / Long-term risks of Covid-19

-- P.78 "A strong franchise", by Ian Kelly
+P.78 - "A strong franchise", by Ian Kelly

-- P.80 Financial performance
+P.80 - Financial performance

-- P.82 Extra-financial performance
+P.82 - Extra-financial performance